sam-timmins/smarticus-quizzes/README.md

 * Create a visually appealing site through choce of colours and layout.
 * Give feedback to the user on performance.
 * Have a touch of humour to make the user experience more fun.
+* Ensure that a username mush be entered in order to proceed.

 ### Requirements
 * Responsive design, based on mobile first.